2020-2023

 Requests to use vacation as it is accrued shall be approved in advance by the administrative supervisor.
 Vacation time cannot be accumulated.
 The bargaining unit member and the administrative supervisor must work together to ensure that vacation time is taken at a mutually agreeable time.

-A person who has been employed in a Unit 5 administrative assistant position of less than 12 months and who accepts a 12-month assignment will gain credit toward years of vacation.
+A person who has been employed in a District administrative assistant position of less than 12 months and who accepts a 12-month assignment will gain credit toward years of vacation.
 Years of service for vacation eligibility will be determined by dividing total months worked in a non 12-month position by 12 to determine the number of years that can be applied for vacation allotment as described above.

 Letters of Understanding